rudberga/CI-MS2-inspiry-tokyo/README.md

 ### Strategy

-The main goal of this project is to develop a user friendly website for people who are traveling to Tokyo and in the need of some inspiration.
+The main goal of this project is to develop a user friendly website for people who are traveling to Tokyo and in the need of some inspiration on places to eat.
 This website will act as a platform they can visit either before traveling to help with the planning or use as a tool while in Tokyo to get some inspiration for the upcoming evening out.
-The website will have locations which are recommended only by local experts, therefore help users to be able to experience the "real" Tokyo.
+The website will have locations which are recommended by local experts, therefore help users to be able to experience the "real" Tokyo.

 Project goals:

 - Design a website in a minimalistic, modern and user friendly approach
 - Present a smooth experience when choosing the different options which will lead to the final suggestion
 - Present valuable suggestions to users, not just picking random places from a guide book
+- Present short and inspiring information about Tokyo and the food scene itself

 ### Scope